-Culinary Foundations 1 will serve as an introduction to kitchen labs for the students.
-Class will teach basic knife skills and safety, vegetable cuts, basic stock and soup production, the mother sauces along with discussion given to derivative sauces, and introduction to basic cooking techniques and principles.
+Culinary Foundations will serve as an introduction to kitchen labs for the students.
+Class will teach classical vegetable cuts, basic stock and soup production, the mother sauces along with discussion given to derivative sauces, and introduction to basic cooking techniques and principles.
 Students will learn and become familiar with equipment used in professional kitchens.
 They will learn the basics of mise en place both mental and physical as they learn to set up their kitchen stations and as they employ the basics skills and techniques associated with timing, menu execution and plating.
 Students will learn an introduction to food costing and will build upon the knowledge of the brigade system and classical French culinary terminology acquired in previous classes.
-(3 credits) Formerly Food Skills Prerequisites: CUL145 AND HSP125 or BAK105 AND HSP125
+(3 credits) Formerly Food Skills Prerequisites: CUL112 AND HSP125 or BAK105 AND HSP125

-- 1. Develop the foundation of a culinary skill set that will serve as a basis for the rest of their culinary education and professional work experiences. - 2.
-Define food terminology and language and be able to operate proficiently in a professional kitchen environment. - 3.
-Execute foundational cooking techniques accurately and according to industry time restraints. - 4.
-Demonstrate competencies in plating.
+1. Develop a foundational skill set that will serve as a basis for the rest of their culinary education and professional work experiences.

+- 2. Define food terminology and language of a professional kitchen. - 3.
+Operate proficiently in a professional kitchen environment. - 4.
+Practice proper execution of classical vegetable cuts. - 5.
+Demonstrate proficiency in stock, soup and sauce production. - 6.
+Perform foundational cooking techniques and plating through accurate recipe execution. - 7.
+Demonstrate proficiency in mise en place, timing, recipe execution and plating through timed competencies.